kapouer/express-dom/README.md

 ## Methods

-All arguments are optional.
+All arguments are optional, see sections below.

 * dom(view, helper1, helper2, ...)
   `view` is resolved by a default helper, see below.
   If empty, resolves to the current request express view file path.
-  Helpers can be added or even replace the `view` parameter, and can return a promise, see below.
+  Additional helper functions can return a promise, see below.
-  dom() returns a middleware that expect (req, res, next).

 * .prepare(opts, plugin1, plugin2, ...)
-  load the DOM but no embedded scripts are run, and no assets are loaded.
+  loads the DOM without running embedded scripts not loading resources.
-  All arguments are optional.
-See below for description.
-  Function plugin argument(s) are appended to the default list of plugins, or to the list given in opts.plugins.
+  Plugins are appended to the list of plugins (opts.plugins or default list).

 * .load(opts, plugin1, plugin2, ...)
-  load the DOM and run the scripts.
+  loads the DOM and runs embedded scripts; does not load resources by default.
-  All arguments are optional.
-See below for description.
-  Function plugin argument(s) are appended to the default list of plugins, or to the list given in opts.plugins.
+  Plugins are appended to the list of plugins (opts.plugins or default list).

+These methods return an express middleware; they do nothing before the middleware is actually called by express.

-## View loading and responses
+## Input and output

-When the middleware is called, helpers are run first.
+Custom helpers are run before the final helper, which resolves `settings.view` into `settings.input` if not already done by a custom helper.
+Input is then loaded into DOM by prepare or load methods, with `settings.location` as the document location.

-The view can be a buffer, a readable stream, a string that starts with `<`, or a local file path, or a remote url, or a parsed url object, or one or several functions known as helpers.
+`view` can be a buffer, a readable stream, a string that starts with `<`, or a local file path, or a remote url, or a parsed url object.

-If it is a parsed url object, it will be used as argument to Node.js http request, so additional options like headers can be set.
+If it is a parsed url object, it is passed as argument for `http.request`, so more options can be added to it.

-The default (and last) helper resolves the view to input data, if it was not resolved by a previous custom helper, and the input data will be loaded into the DOM during prepare or load; with a document href equal to settings.location.

 If no input data can be resolved:
 - if no prepare or load calls are done, the response is 501 Not Implemented
 - else the response is 404 Not Found

-If a helper or a plugin sets input data to false, directly through a helper or indirectly through the output of a plugin, the default helper does not send a response.
+The final express-dom handler does not send a response if `settings.output === false`.
+If prepare or load methods weren't called, output is equal to `settings.input`.
+See plugins source for examples.

 ## Options